ora0600/confluent-ksqldb-hands-on-workshop/labs/11_oracle_connect_ccloud.md

 ```bash
 ksql> create stream kunden_streams with (kafka_topic='oracledb.KUNDEN', value_format='avro');
 ```
 As you can see we do not to define columns here.
-This is because everyting is described within in the Schema of the topic.
+This is because everything is described within the schema of the topic.
+The stream will take the data describtion from the schema.
 Now, set the offset to earlist and select your new stream:
 ![DB Stream Select ](img/db-stream-select.png)